sebkie04/App-Game_Lak-Bay/README.md

 - Let users familiarize characters of Baybayin and learn how to form a word or phrase.

 ## Contributors
-The following people are the contributor of Lak-Bay:
+The following people are the contributors of Lak-Bay:

 Arianne Nicole A. Cinco